MyActionWay/lighthouse-badger-action/README.md

 			```
 		* CONSIDER:
 			* INPUTS:
-				* you only have to define `TOKEN_NAME` and `URLS`; if any other input is blank, one of these default values will be used instead
+				* you only have to define `URLS` and `TOKEN_NAME`; if any other input is blank, one of these default values will be used instead
 					```yml
 					DEFAULT_REPO_BRANCH: '${{ github.repository }} master' # repo with this file and master branch
 					DEFAULT_BADGES_ARGS: '-b pagespeed -o lighthouse_results -r'